-(1) Notional amounts include gross notional amounts related to open long and short futures contracts of \$10,000 and \$634,634, respectively.
-The unsettled fair value on these futures contracts (excluded from the table above) of \$39 and \$513, respectively, is included in Receivables - Brokers, dealers and clearing organizations on the consolidated statement of financial condition.
+(1) Notional amounts include gross notionals related to open long and short futures contracts of \$10 and \$607, respectively.
+The unsettled fair value of the open long futures contracts (excluded from the table above) of \$2 is included in Receivables - Brokers, dealers and clearing organizations on the consolidated statement of financial condition.

-Note 10 - Commitments, Guarantees and Contingencies
+Note 11 - Commitments, Guarantees and Contingencies